tyassin/NTQA/README.md

   {
     "task": "Get Future Date",
     "data": {
-      "What is the timeframe/period (next week or next month)?*": "next month", "What is the duration of the trip (number of days)?*": "5" }
+      "What is the timeframe/period (next week or next month)?*": "next week", "What is the duration of the trip (number of days)?*": "5" }
   },